Performing an In-Place Worker Node Update by Manually Replacing Nodes in an Existing Node Pool

 1. On the Node Pool page, display the Nodes tab and select Delete Node from the Actions menu beside the node you want to delete.

-2. Either accept the defaults for advanced options, or click Show Advanced Options and specify alternatives as follows:
+2. Either accept the defaults for advanced options, or select Show Advanced Options and specify when and how to cordon and drain worker nodes before terminating them:

 • Eviction grace period (mins): The length of time to allow to cordon and drain worker nodes before terminating them.
-Either accept the default (60 minutes), or specify an alternative.
+Either accept the default (60 minutes) or specify an alternative.
 For example, you might want to allow 30 minutes to cordon worker nodes and drain them of their workloads.
 To terminate worker nodes immediately, without cordoning and draining them, specify 0 minutes.

-De-select this option if you do not want worker nodes that have not been successfully cordoned and drained to be terminated at the end of the eviction grace period.
-Node pools containing worker nodes that could not be terminated within the eviction grace period have the Needs attention status (see Monitoring Clusters).
-The status of the work request that initiated the termination operation is set to Failed and the termination operation is cancelled.
+De-select this option if you don't want worker nodes that haven't been successfully cordoned and drained to be terminated at the end of the eviction grace period.
+Node pools containing worker nodes that can't be terminated within the eviction grace period have the Needs attention status.
+The status of the work request that initiated the termination operation is set to Failed, and the termination operation is cancelled.
+For more information, see Monitoring Clusters.

-For more information, see Notes on cordoning and draining managed nodes before termination.
+For more information, see Notes on Cordoning and Draining Managed Nodes Before Termination.

 3. Click Delete to delete the worker node.